lenchv/stage-2/public/static/assets/lessons/development-lifecycle-in-github/lesson-1.md

         <span class="message__timestamp">14:24</span>
       </div>
       <div class="message__text">
-        We have a 5 billion dollar website.
+        <p>We have a 5 billion dollar website.
 I have so many websites.
 I have them all over the place...
 I hire people... it costs me three dollars.
 The beauty of me is that I'm <em>very rich</em>.
 You know, it really doesn't matter what the media write, as long as you've got <em>a young and beautiful piece of ass</em>.
 Despite the constant negative press covfefe. <a href="https://gist.github.com/volodymyr-kushnir/1f78eeee07e9e5d2aef0cfb7bcc38e0c"><strong>Anyway, shut up, build me a website</strong></a>.
 We will build a great website &mdash; and nobody builds websites better than me, believe me &mdash; and I'll build them very inexpensively.
 I will build a great, great website on our southern border, and I will make Mexico pay for that website.
 Mark my words.
 Your fake news!
 What you’re seeing and what you’re reading is not what’s happening.
 Nobody has ever done so much in the first two years of a presidency as this administration.
-Nobody. <em>Nobody</em>.
-Make America great again!
+Nobody. <em>Nobody</em>. <strong>Make America great again!</strong></p>
       </div>
       <div class="message__reactions">
         <span class="message__reaction">&#x1f984;13</span>